 Seeking Guidance and Reporting Misconduct

 As with any area of compliance, organizations should provide employees with resources to seek guidance on the gifts and entertainment policy and to report suspected violations.
-Many companies have hotlines or helplines for employees and others to report concerns, and organizations also typically provide employees a variety of other reporting options, including supervisors, the compliance and ethics department, and the legal department.
+Many companies have hotlines or helplines for employees and others to report concerns.
+Organizations also typically provide employees with a variety of other reporting options, including supervisors, the compliance and ethics department, and the legal department.

 As with any area of compliance, consistent enforcement of gifts and entertainment policies is critical.
 While many organizations continue to ask supervisors to determine discipline for compliance violations, it is helpful if the compliance and ethics department provides supervisors with precedent, or information regarding how past violations have been disciplined.
 Given the personal nature of gifts and entertainment, consistent enforcement can be particularly important.

 When conducting the gifts and entertainment risk assessment and designing compliance controls, organizations should consider the risks posed by third parties and appropriate third-party compliance efforts.
-Because gifts and entertainment issues typically involve third parties (meaning the third parties offer and provide the gifts and entertainment to employees), many organizations extend certain elements of their compliance programs to third parties in this area.
-Companies should consider disseminating their gifts and entertainment policies or other communications to suppliers and other third parties, either as a separate policy or as a part of a company’s third-party code of conduct.
-It is also common for companies in certain industries (such as the retail industry) to send letters to suppliers reminding them of their policies regarding gifts and entertainment, which are typically disseminated before the holidays.
+Because gifts and entertainment issues typically involve third parties (meaning the third parties offer and provide the gifts and entertainment to employees), many organizations extend certain aspects of their gifts and entertainment compliance programs to third parties.
+Companies may disseminate communications regarding their gifts and entertainment policies to suppliers and other third parties.
+For example, it is common for companies in certain industries (such as the retail industry) to send letters to suppliers reminding them of their policies regarding gifts and entertainment, which are typically disseminated before the holidays.

 Organizations may also ask third parties to certify to compliance with their gifts and entertainment policies.
-In particular, companies that utilize third parties in dealings with government officials often require those third parties to certify to compliance with anti-bribery laws, including the prohibitions and limitations on gifts and entertainment in those laws.
+For example, companies that use third parties in dealings with government officials often require those third parties to certify to compliance with anti-bribery laws, including the prohibitions and limitations on gifts and entertainment in those laws.